HanleiZhang/MMOIR/README.md

 ## Features

-Mmoir has the following features:
+MMOIR has the following features:

 - **Large in Scale**: It contains 4 datasets in total, which are MintRec, MintRec2.0, MELD-DA and IEMOCAP.